Important Legal Disclaimer

 - ✅ Joint check with landlord (take photos of EVERYTHING)

-- ✅ Test all appliances, outlets, faucets (record issues right away)
+- ✅ Test all items, outlets, taps (record issues right away)

-- ✅ Check heating system (key in Canada)
+- ✅ Check heat system (key in Canada)

 - ✅ Find shut-off valves (water, gas, power panel)